Keyboard shortcuts

 pub fn on_stall(&mut self, pid: u32) -> RecoveryOutcome;

-/// empty vector when no children have transitioned since the last
+/// have transitioned since the last call.

 pub fn try_reap(&mut self) -> Vec<RecoveryOutcome>;